-The Homme Youth & Family Programs are led by a team of effective leaders who respect the youth in our care and work to administer programs, support and services with dignity.
-Our qualified staff members have experience in therapy, supervision, mental health, combating poverty and homelessness, intergenerational abuse, neglect, and more.
+Homme Youth & Family Programs are led by a combined team of effective leaders and clinicians who respect the youth in our care and work to administer programs, support and services with dignity.
+Our qualified staff members have experience in trauma-informed care, various therapy modalities, supervision, mental health, combating poverty and homelessness, intergenerational abuse, neglect, and more.

-Pamela is the director of Out of Home Care, providing oversight for residential facilities across the state, including Homme Youth and Family Programs.
-She has been working in child welfare in Wisconsin since 2001, primarily in ongoing child protective services and foster care and adoption in Milwaukee County.
-She has been exposed to a variety of issues facing families and youth in out-of-home care, including poverty and homelessness, lack of education, intergenerational abuse and neglect, as well as sex trafficking.
+Pam is the director Homme Youth and Family Programs since November of 2014.
+Prior to Homme, she had been working in child welfare in Wisconsin since 2001, primarily in ongoing child protective services and foster care and adoption in Milwaukee County.
+She has worked with a variety of issues facing families and youth in out-of-home care, including trauma, poverty and homelessness, lack of education, intergenerational abuse and neglect, as well as sex trafficking.